teeekay/CarND-Advanced-Lane-Lines/Assignment4.TonyKnight.md

 <u><i>Figure 3 Raw image from dashboard camera with straight road line markers</u></i>

 I applied the same process to correct the images from the dashboard camera like the one shown above in Figure 3.
 I wrote a wrapper function `camera_undistort()` in the [AdvancedLaneLines.ipynb Jupyter notebook](https://github.com/teeekay/CarND-Advanced-Lane-Lines/blob/master/AdvancedLaneLines.ipynb) that removed the intrinsic distortion we measured on the chessboards from the dashcam images (assuming the same camera was used in both cases.)
-The result is shown in Figure4:  I also placed a polyline on the image which represented a section of a lane with straight lines.
+The result is shown in Figure4:

 ---